 These citizens are entitled to vote at Scottish Parliamentary and local Government Elections only, although they may be included in National Referendums depending on the relevant franchise restrictions for the event.

-EU citizens are not eligible to vote in UK Parliamentary Elections.
+EU and Foreign National Citizens are not eligible to vote in UK Parliamentary Elections.